Regular monitoring of staff turnover can show you why it is happening and enable you to control and forecast it.

 - It is often effective to have consultations with individuals or groups of staff.
 Engaging with staff will help root out any underlying problems and causes of dissatisfaction within your business.

-- Exit interviews are carried out by many businesses and can reveal common reasons why staff leave your employment, and highlight any emerging patterns.
+- Exit interviews are carried out by many businesses, can reveal common reasons why staff leave your employment and highlight any emerging patterns.
 See when an employee resigns.

-- Surveys of all staff can often indicate general satisfaction levels, but remember to address any issues arising so that they know you take their views seriously.
+- Regular staff surveys can often indicate general satisfaction levels, but remember to address any issues arising so that they know you take their views seriously.
+See staff feedback, ideas and forums.

-- Analyse your recruitment and selection procedures to see if you can identify expectations or potential problems earlier.
+- Analyse your recruitment and selection procedures to see if you can identify expectations or potential problems at an early stage.
 Alternatively you may need to make the business' expectations clearer at the recruitment stage.
+See taking on staff.